aridjayarecipes/cutesrecipes.web.app/content/post/2471-how-to-prepare-ultimate-fish-cake-with-cabbage-wrapper-and-satay-sauce.md

 Hey everyone, it's Brad, welcome to my recipe page.
 Today, I will show you a way to make a distinctive dish, fish cake with cabbage wrapper and satay sauce.
 It is one of my favorites food recipes.
 This time, I will make it a little bit unique.
 This is gonna smell and look delicious.

 Give fish, salt, chopped onion, egg, flour and rinsed kale a whirl in a food processor, until you have a fine farce.
-If you don&#39;t have a food processor, you can just chop the fish with your best and biggest knife and mix everything in a bowl, just like Nan would&#39;ve done.
+If you don't have a food processor, you can just chop the fish with your best and biggest knife and mix everything in a bowl, just like Nan would've done.
 Easy and versatile recipe for making Vietnamese-style fish cakes or balls.
-I&#39;ve had some version of these dumplings in a couple of Dim Sum restaurants over the years, but can&#39;t seem to find a recipe for it in any of my cookbooks or online, so I decided to concoct my own.
+I've had some version of these dumplings in a couple of Dim Sum restaurants over the years, but can't seem to find a recipe for it in any of my cookbooks or online, so I decided to concoct my own.

 Fish cake with Cabbage wrapper and Satay sauce is one of the most popular of current trending foods in the world.
 It is easy, it is quick, it tastes yummy.
 It is enjoyed by millions every day.
 Fish cake with Cabbage wrapper and Satay sauce is something which I have loved my whole life.
 They are nice and they look wonderful.